get-convex/templates/template-component/README.md

-# Example Convex Component: Rate Limiter
+# Example Convex Component: Sharded Counter

 This is a Convex component, ready to be published on npm.

-To create your own component:
+To create your own component, find and replace "counter" to your component's name.

-- change the "name" field in package.json
-- modify src/component/convex.config.ts to use your component name

 To develop your component run a dev process in the example project.

 ```
+npm i
 cd example
 npm i
 npx convex dev